 Dressage riders require a unique amount of strength and suppleness in order to stay in balance and positively affect the horse.
 Poor biomechanics will create a poor result in the horse and run the risk of pain and injury to the rider.
 Great biomechanics will create the opposite.

 To improve your rider position and balance it makes sense that you would work on yourself as much as you do your horse.
-So to get started today, be sure to download our free guide and begin to improve your rider fitness.
+So to get started today, be sure to download our free guide and begin to improve your rider stamina, suppleness and stability.